-Yesterday in London, Richard Quinn was announced as the winner of the H&M Design Award 2017.
-Richard, a graduate from Central Saint Martins, was selected from eight international finalists by a jury of fashion experts chaired by H&M’s creative advisor Ann-Sofie Johansson.
-Richard Quinn wins €50,000, one-year’s mentorship from H&M, and the chance to develop pieces from the winning collection to be sold in selected H&M stores in Autumn 2017.
+Yesterday in London, Stefan Cooke was announced as the winner of the H&M Design Award 2018.
+A graduate of MA programme at Central Saint Martins, United Kingdom, Stefan was selected from eight international finalists by a jury of fashion experts chaired by H&M’s creative advisor Ann-Sofie Johansson.
+As the newly crowned winner of the H&M Design Award, Stefan will receive up to €50,000 in prize money.

 “It was really tough to come to a decision, but everybody on the jury panel agreed that Stefan’s collection felt really fresh, innovative and well-executed.
 You were immediately drawn to each of the pieces, becoming more and more curious about the processes involved.
 He’s such a clever person and very driven, but at the same time, a really humble person.
 We’re all so happy for him,” says Ann-Sofie Johansson, H&M’s creative advisor.

 It was innovation that won Stefan Cooke the 2018 H&M Design Award –innovation in technique, silhouette, materials and most importantly, imagination.
 A graduate of the MA at Central Saint Martins, United Kingdom, 25-year-old Stefan first worked under fashion design visionaries such Walter van Beirendonck and John Galliano before his appointment to Maison Margiela.
 For the winning H&M Design Award collection, Stefan explored the idea of an everyday wardrobe for men and subverted pieces such as jeans, a leather jacket or cricket jumper by replicating them in unusual ways, either printing them onto elastic or pulling out threads of knitwear to create a type of mesh.
 It was this kind of forward-thinking and wit that ultimately impressed the jury.